tor-jorgen/simpleinvoice-server/README.md

 ### Server, database, and app configuration

 Many of the settings have default values that should work out of the box.
+You normally don't have to change those.
 The settings without default values have to be set up.
 The following table shows all the possible properties that must/can be configured:

 | Property (`application.yaml`) | Environment variable        | Default value                            | Description                                                                                                                                                               |
 |-------------------------------|-----------------------------|------------------------------------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------|